Do you have tooth pain from unaddressed tooth decay?

 Technological advances have made it possible for fillings to look more like the natural surface of a tooth.
 These fillings, called resin composite-based fillings, both look and feel like your actual teeth.
 The color of a composite filling is very similar to the color of a tooth’s enamel, and it is as strong, or stronger than old metal fillings.
 A large range of composite shades and colors are available for a dentist to use in order to match your tooth color as closely as possible and leave you with a confident, natural-looking smile.
 Composite resin fillings are especially useful to restore or fill cavities in front teeth since they are nearly impossible to distinguish from a patient’s real teeth.

 Types of Fillings

-- Composite resin fillings: color matched to your existing teeth, white fillings provide a natural result with lasting durability.
-The process and material used is able to create a tight seal around the affected area, preventing future decay or infection.
+- Composite resin fillings: color-matched to your existing teeth, white fillings provide a natural result with lasting durability.
+The process and material used are able to create a tight seal around the affected area, preventing future decay or infection.

 - Gold fillings: recommended for fillings in the larger back teeth, gold fillings provide a strong biting surface and lasting result.

 - Porcelain fillings: the highest quality filling material, porcelain will be the most natural-looking and stain-resistant result.

 - Inlay, onlay: also called an indirect filling, this type of treatment for tooth decay will require 2 visits to our office.
 A restoration procedure, inlays and onlays will be made in a lab using dental impressions taken during the first visit.
 Recommended for more extensive damage or when addressing cosmetic concerns, inlays and onlays are made from high-quality ceramic or porcelain.

 Dental Filling Process At Loyalsock Dental

 Composite fillings can be completed in a single visit, and require almost no recovery time.
 Many dentists allow their patients to eat normal foods almost immediately after having a filling completed.